alanlcurry/ShaperOrigin/README.md

 Shaper Origin attributes can be set at the group level.
 The attributes only apply to that group of elements.
 Shaper: attributes specified on a specific layer will override the group level shaper: attributes.

+**Group Notes:**

-*Note: Frame Text Tool layers must be in a group for shaper: attributes to be specified for the text.*
+- Frame Text Tool layers must be in a group for shaper: attributes to be specified for the text.
+- If a group is within a group, the shaper: attribute has to applied to the group name that contains the objects.

 Example: